gplearner001/AdrshyamAI-FreeJun-Ollama/CONVERSATIONAL_PROMPT_FRONTEND.md

 1. **Creating a Prompt**:
    - Click "New Prompt" button
-   - Enter prompt name
+   - Enter prompt name and optional greeting message
    - Write or paste system prompt
    - Click "Create Prompt"

 2. **Editing a Prompt**:
    - Click on a prompt from the list
-   - Modify name or content
+   - Modify name, greeting, or content
    - Click "Save Changes"

 3. **Activating a Prompt**: